lhphancs/Ebay-Profit-Calculator-Angular4/src/README.txt

     iii)  Rename "dist" to "public"
     iii)  Place the project's package.json into [projectName] iv)   In [projectName] folder, create a file called "Procfile" //Note no extension
-      a)    Add the following line and save (without quotes):
+      a)    Add the following line and save:
-              "web: node index.js"
+              web: node index.js
     v)    In [projectName], include "index.js" //This file can be found in heroku's sample app. "https://github.com/heroku/node-js-getting-started.git"

     vi)   Create a new app on heroku.com (I called it profit-calculator)